 Q: Why does Jefferson City need a new conference center?

-Jefferson City, in addition to being the seat of state government, is home to more than 125 statewide trade associations, and many businesses which desire to host conferences and meetings in the capital city.
-Many of these groups have previously hosted events in Jefferson City, however, in recent years many events have been moved to other cities due to the loss of meeting space with the remaining facilities having insufficient size and quality to accommodate the needs of these groups.
-A new conference center with larger, modern meeting and exhibit space along with an attached full-service hotel is needed to accommodate the demand that the market desires.
+A: Jefferson city is the hub for state government and statewide associations, many of which desire to host conferences and meetings in the capital city.
+Many of thse groups have hosted events in Jefferison City, however, in recent years many events have been moved to other cities because our current faclities have insufficient size and quality to accommodate these groups.

 Q: How much meeting space and how many hotel rooms are being proposed?